mchowning/WeatherApiKata/README.md

 SPEC_END
 ```

 Now in order to get the temperature from WAKWeatherService, our WAKViewController is going to need an instance of the WAKWeatherService.
 So let's write a test to verify that the WAKViewController has a WAKWeatherService property that is not nil.
-Since we don't care about getting the temperature until the view is actually loaded, let's set up our test so that it doesn't check to insure that the property is not nil until after the WAKViewController's viewDidLoad: method has been called (that method will be called by the system anytime the WAKViewController is loaded onto the screen).
+We'll just do this in the initializer for the WAKViewController.

 _WAKViewControllerSpec.m:_